-Disparity in health status and healthcare outcomes is widespread and well known.
+Disparity in health status and health care outcomes is widespread and well known.
 This holds true for Indigenous peoples in many settings including Australia and Hawaii.
-While multi‐factorial, there is increasing evidence of health practitioner contribution to this disparity.
-This research explored senior medical students’ clinical decision‐making processes.
+Whilst multi-factorial, there is increasing evidence of health practitioner contribution to this disparity.
+This research explored senior medical students’ clinical decision-making processes.

 These findings will help to advance medical curricula so that institutions graduate physicians who are increasingly able to contribute to equitable outcomes for all patients in their care.
 The study also draws attention to subtle biases based on ethnicity that may be currently at play in physicians’ practices.

 To access the full article please follow the URL above.